Srujan-rai/Edu-Rudra/README.md

 # Edu-Rudra

-Edu-Rudra is a Flask-based web application that allows users to upload video files, extract audio from the videos, transcribe the audio, translate and summarize the transcriptions, and perform text-to-speech operations and live summarization
+Edu-Rudra is a Flask-based web application that allows users to upload video files, extract audio from the videos, transcribe the audio, translate and summarize the transcriptions, and perform text-to-speech operations and live summary

 ## Features